goomtreker/BioSEQ_control/README.md

 # BioSeq_control

 ## О BioSeq_control
 ***Bioseq_control*** is small python program designed for parsing and processing sequences.
-The software consists of two modules and a primary script.
-The programm has two python modules and main script.
+The softwere has two python modules and main script.

 #### Structures of files: